Bypass geo restrictions and unblock content with Avast SecureLine VPN for Android

 There are different ways to bypass geo-blocking and access your favorite websites.
 You can use a VPN, a proxy server, the Tor browser, or smart DNS.
 All these methods help to hide your IP address.

 A VPN (virtual private network) masks your IP address and encrypts your connection to ensure your data stays private.
 By routing your traffic through a server in another part of the world, VPNs can help you bypass geo-blocks and other content restrictions.
+That way you can connect to, for example, a USA VPN, servers in the UK, or Australia-based VPN servers.

 VPNs are safe and secure, and you can stream your favorite shows, shop for better deals, or simply enjoy a private browsing experience.